These three techniques will help your body recover more quickly so that you can always be at your physical best.

 - Toss a serving of Dixie Botanicals® CBD Isolate into your post-workout smoothie.
 CBD isolate is a 99% pure CBD powder that is both odorless and flavorless, perfect for blending into foods while delivering high amounts of CBD to your systems.

-- Vape with our Dixie Botanicals® CBD Vape Cartridge.
-Our pre-filled cartridge contains 250 mg CBD made from CBD distillate, as well as terpenes for added benefit.
-Pair it with a Vaporizer Battery and you’re ready to go.
+- Vape with our Dixie Botanicals® CBD Vape Liquid.
+Our dropper top bottle contains 1000 mg CBD made from all-natural CBD isolate, and it’s available in three tasty flavors.
+Pair it with a liquid-compatible vaporizer and you’re ready to go.